-After the flan has cooled, chill in the fridge OVERNIGHT.
-This will completely set and firm up the custard and will allow the caramel to liquify.
+After the flan has cooled, chill it in the fridge OVERNIGHT.
+This will completely set and firm up the custard and will allow the caramel to liquefy.
 If you unmold it too soon, it will still be hard and not blend with the custard.

 More Filipino recipes you might like...